 • Forms to record your institution’s investment memory and key investment decisions

 • Experienced fiduciary consultant works directly with your staff, board and committee members.

-• Development of prudent policies and procedures to conform with fiduciary best practices
+• Development of policies and procedures consistent with fiduciary best practices for investment stewards

-• Custom materials to assist you in understanding and fulfilling your fiduciary duties
+• Materials to assist you in understanding and fulfilling your fiduciary duties

 • Fiduciary duties and roles